Loshido/Loshido/content/neon-dawn.md

 ## Setup (for the host)

 Prerequisites
-- Being in a private network, ex: everyone has an address under 10.66.66.0/24
+- Being in a private network, e.g.: everyone has an address under 10.66.66.0/24
 - [Deno](https://deno.com) installed
 - [Neon-dawn Repository](https://github.com/Loshido/neon-dawn) installed
-- Make sure you received `public/model/satellite.glb` & `public/textures/8k...` from the git repository.
+- Make sure you have received `public/model/satellite.glb` & `public/textures/8k...` from the git repository.

 Commands
  - `deno task web` - bundle the web page into `/dist`